sylhare/Type-on-Strap/README.md

 The search feature is based on [Simple-Jekyll-search](https://github.com/christian-fei/Simple-Jekyll-Search) there is a `search.json` file that will create a list of all of the site posts, pages and portfolios.

-Then there's a `search.js` displaying the formated results entered in the `search.html` page.
+Then there's a `search.js` displaying the formatted results entered in the `search.html` page.

 The search page can be enable/disable in the navigation bar through the `_config.yml` via: